 Activity at the Soufriere Hills Volcano remains low.
-The seismic network recorded no volcano-tectonic earthquakes and no volcanic events during the week March 11 to 18, 2022.
-There are no SO2 flux to report during this period.
+The seismic network recorded 8 volcano-tectonic earthquakes and 1 rockfall during the week of November 18 to 25, 2022.
+SO2 flux measurements were taken by boat on 24 November.
+The average flux value was 432 tones per day from 12 traverses.